INTERVIEW BY MARKO SYRJÄLÄ AND LUXI LAHTINEN

 Yeah, I got an e-mail from him, and he said he was touring and had a new record coming out.

-New Ace album, it´s been on works at least four or five years, but maybe it´s finally coming?
+New Ace album, it´s been in the works for at least four or five years, but maybe it´s finally coming?

 Haha, well, he says it´s just about done.